deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 Anyways, let's develop an assembly program that can dynamically perform the above tasks in x64.

-So let's start with this logic- instead of spawning a `cmd.exe` process and then copying the SYSTEM process access token to it- why don't we just copy the access token to the current process when exploitation occurs?
+So let's start with this logic - instead of spawning a `cmd.exe` process and then copying the SYSTEM process access token to it - why don't we just copy the access token to the current process when exploitation occurs?
 The current process during exploitation should be the process that triggers the vulnerability (the process where the exploit code is ran from).
 From there, we could spawn `cmd.exe` from (and in context) of our current process after our exploit has finished.
 That `cmd.exe` process would then have administrative privilege.

 Before we can get there though, let's look into how we can obtain information about the current process.